-Failures teach because they reveal essentials about methods that successful activities often obscure.
-When we learn from the fund raising failures of others, we can improve our own fundraising at our non profit organizations.
-This article shares seven lessons experts taught me about fundraising which came from their failures.
-To help you remember each lesson I’ve added a mnemonic.
+Our failures teach because they reveal essentials about methods that successful activities often obscure.
+When we learn from others’ fundraising failures, we can improve our own fundraising at our nonprofit organizations.
+This article shares seven lessons experts taught me about fundraising, which came from their failures.
+To help you remember each lesson, I’ve added a mnemonic.

-From your yard, you can’t hit a dartboard inside your neighbor’s closet.
+From your yard, you can’t hit a dartboard in your neighbor’s closet.

 Fundraising activities can and should do more than just raise money.
 They can also:

 Educate everyone about your nonprofit and successful fundraising processes

 Develop new and existing relationships in the community

 If you stop at the store, pick up as many items on your list as possible.

 When you don’t know how to do something, educate yourself, and then your organization.
 If you employ in-house expertise, use them.
 Or, if you need outside help, find it.
 Wisdom will help you:

 Choose a snowplow, not a shovel, when the snow is four feet high.